 It is critical to define employee personas.
 It makes it easier for employees to communicate and engage with each other.

 4. Create and distribute personalized communications

-The biggest reason for that is content irrelevancy.
+The biggest reason for that is a content irrelevancy.
 In other words, not every employee should receive every piece of company information.
 Instead, the content should be hyper-personalized.

 When you think about why people use social media, you will understand the importance of personalization.
-If our social media feeds were not so personalized and aligned with our preferences, we would surely not use them to the extent we do.
+If our social media feeds were not so personalized and aligned with our preferences, we would not use them to the extent we do.

 5. Distribute timely communications

 Organizations with many frontline employees have experienced the importance of timely communications during the current pandemic.
 It has never been as essential to deliver trustworthy and timely updates to the employees.